Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Type: Annual

-Caltrop, also known as bindii or cat’s head, produces sharp spiky burrs that can be painful when stepped on.
+Caltrop, also known as bindii or cat’s head, produces sharp, spiky burrs that can be painful when stepped on.

-9. Flaxlead fleabane (Conyza spp.)
+9. Flaxleaf fleabane (Conyza spp.)

 Type: Annual